What if the person I look after dies?

 After someone you care for dies, you'll go through a period of mourning.
 Alongside feelings of shock, grief, loss and anger, you may also experience anger, relief, depression or guilt, all of which are perfectly natural reactions.
 Don't bottle your feelings up - talk to a friend or family member and let them know what you're going through.
 It may also help to talk to other carers who've been through the same thing.
 You can contact other carers through your local carers' centre or online - the page on being a carer has more information.
 If you feel overwhelmed, Cruse Scotland can help you deal with your loss and support you through this difficult time.

-Alzheimer Scotland produce a good booklet on the grieving process called 'Letting go without giving up', which you can download from their website, and you can also download a factsheet on grieving from the BUPA website.
+Alzheimer Scotland produce a good booklet on the grieving process called 'Letting go without giving up', which you can download from their website.

 Dealing with practical issues